Vehicle registration plates of the Soviet Union: History

-Russian Empire's first attempts to hold accounts for horse-drawn carriages driving through cities were taken in the 19th century to only prevent tax evasion by their owners.
+The Russian Empire's first attempts to register horse-drawn carriages driving through cities were taken in the 19th century to prevent tax evasion by their owners.
 Sometime in the 19th century, every coachman and his carriage had to have a registration number which was only valid for a year, and they had to pay the tax in order to have a replacement.
-In the 1890s, after the resolution on the admission of cyclists in traffic was published, bicycles were also made subjects to compulsory registration.
-Automobiles, which appeared later, also needed such registration.
+In the 1890s, after cyclists were legally admitted into traffic, bicycles were also made subjects to compulsory registration.
+This was later extended to automobiles.

 There was no standard for the registration numbers at that time.
 Every city had its own plate format and color, and the background color for the plates could vary from year to year in a single city.
 The plates were required to contain a numbers-only registration number and optionally the name of the city, the year of issue, the type of the vehicle as well as other information as demanded by local authorities.
 Plates for automobiles were similar to those for bicycles in appearance, but are five to eight times as large.
 Regular fixation points were not provided for automobiles at that time, so the plates were simply drilled to have two holes, and were suspended with ropes going through them.

 In 1920 the first attempt to standardize vehicle registration plates was made.
 On June 13, 1920, a decree named "On registration plates" was published, which required all vehicles to mount the front license plate on the left wing and the rear one on the backside.
 In 1927 the standardization proceeded with the introduction of "Rules of the All-Union Registry of Cars and Motorcycles", which standardized the form of the plates, dimensions for front and rear plates, as well as those for motorcycles, the color and height of the characters, and the width of each character stroke, whereas the background color continued to vary annually.

-However, these changes did not affect registration plates of carriages and bicycles, which continued to vary in shape and color until their cancellation, which, for the carriages, was in the 1930s and until the publishing of a decree on the cancellation of registration of bicycles by 1970.
+However, these changes did not affect registration plates of carriages and bicycles, which continued to vary in shape and color until their cancellation; this took place in the 1930s for carriages, but bicycles continued to be registered until 1970.

 By the early 1930s the number of automobiles and motorcycles skyrocketed, with frequent trips from a city to another "on motors".
 To conduct a full registration of all cars and motorcycles across the country, a unified standard for license plates for cars and motorcycles came into force in 1931.